ABlaer/prepCode/README.md

 5. - [ ] enter script.ipynb notebook for more information 🎉

 ### Credits

 prepCode relies on research with Ben-Gurion University of the Negev and Geological Survey of Israel.
-I gratefully acknowledge Dr. Ran Nof and Prof. Michael Tsesarsky for taking part in this process.
+My thanks to Dr. Ran Nof and Professor Michael Tsesarsky for participating in this process.

 ### License
 *Copyright (c) 2022 by Almog Blaer*.